JmManalo08/Health-News/README.md

 # Health-News
-Health News covers news about exercise, novel therapies, and emerging research in health and wellness.
+Health News covers news about exercise, novel therapies, and emerging research in health and wellness.from fact article posted of those admins who expert in medicine etc.

 # Features
 ## 1. Most Viewed